tomasnoli/banksy-spatial-workflow/README.md

 ## Output

-Each sample and lambda combination has its own directory:
+Each sample and lambda combination has its own directory, structured as such:

 ```text
 output/